HardiPalan/bank_loan_case_study/README.md

 Tasks:-
 A.Identify Missing Data and Deal with it Appropriately.

 B.Identify Outliers in the Dataset.

 C.Analyze Data Imbalance.

 D.Perform Univariate, Segmented Univariate, and Bivariate Analysis.

-E.Identify Top Correlations for Different Scenarios
+E.Identify Top Correlations for Different Scenarios.